JyanMan/FileOrganizer/README.md

 1. set config for file names and folder directories (where each file with name will be directed to)
 2. specify folder to search for the files

+## How to install
+1. just download the folder within \bin\release\net9.0\FileOrganizer
+2. Open FileOrganizer.exe to start

 ## How to use
 1. set filename [name-to-look-for] to [folder-directory]
 2. display-config